Raaschou/roborally/README.md

 the game by calling continueNextStep.
 After this the turnLeftOrRight() method check if the game was in stepMode and resumes the mode the game was in before the interactive card interrupted the "game loop".

+## Documentation
+We have written JavaDocs for the methods we have implemented and the ones we have used plus a couple we had missed.

+## Testing
+We have implemented tests for all the classes, methods and lines in the controllers GameController ConveyorBelt and CheckPoint classes, and we have aimed to cover all the edge cases we could think of.
+We have also tested classes methods and lines in the models classes Board, Command, Phases, Player and Space WITH A FEW EXEPTIONS??
+TODO: figure this out <<<--